rinovntho/Automation-Copyediting-for-OJS-manuscript/README.md

 By contributing to this project, you agree to release your contributions under the GNU General Public License v3.0 (GPL-3.0).

-For more information, refer to the GitHub Community Guidelines.
+For more information, refer to the [GitHub Community Guidelines](https://docs.github.com/en/communities)